MarginResearch/WebRCE/README.md

-The "Thrower" can be any device with Signal installed including WebRTC debug symbols, and it is easiest to do this by compiling `Signal-Android` from source. **This must be done on a Linux device**.
+The "Thrower" can be any device with Signal installed including WebRTC debug symbols, and it is easiest to do this by compiling `Signal-Android` from source. **Compilation must occur on a Linux device**.

 Set the `DEPOT_TOOLS` environment variable as noted above and run `make build-android-debug`.
-This will fetch Signal v7.5.2 and build from source using Docker reproducible builds.
+This will fetch Signal v7.10.3 and build from source using Docker reproducible builds.
 It will also handle creating a signing keychain and signing the APK.
-Once complete, the signed APK in `$(PWD)/Signal-Android-play-prod-arm64-v8a-debug-7.5.2_signed_aligned.apk` can be installed in an emulated Android device by dragging and dropping.
+Once complete, the signed APK in `$(PWD)/Signal-Android-play-prod-arm64-v8a-debug-7.10.3_signed_aligned.apk` can be installed in an emulated Android device by dragging and dropping.
 Android Studio devices, such as the Pixel 6 device noted in this README's intro, work just fine for this purpose.